golemhq/golem/docs/source/golem_public_api/webdriver-class.md

 Usage:	driver.back()

 #### **check_element**(element) <small>[Golem]</small>
 Check an element (checkbox or radiobutton).
-If element is already checked this is is ignored.
+If element is already checked this is ignored.

 Args: